amrography/apc-extension/README.md

 ## Disclaimer

-This extension is experimental and tweaks certain VSCode / VSCodium files. <br>
+This experimental extension tweaks certain VSCode / VSCodium files. <br>

 > Proceed at your own risk

-🚀 Disable to back up original files in case of issues. <br>
+🚀 Disable the extension to revert to original files if you run into issues. <br>
-🔄 Auto-reapplies patches after each VSCode / VSCodium update.
-If not, re-enable it. <br>
+🔄 Patchers are automatically reapplied after each VSCode / VSCodium update.
+If it doesn't, re-enable the extension. <br>
-🐞 Report bugs on our [GitHub repository](https://github.com/drcika/apc-extension/issues)
+🐞 Found a bug?
+Report it on our [GitHub repository](https://github.com/drcika/apc-extension/issues)

 ---